Selling a House With an Ongoing Lawsuit in [market_city]

 How does the North Carolina property sale process differ during litigation?

 Selling a property while involved in a lawsuit in North Carolina needs extra care.
-You’ll likely need legal help to ensure you follow state laws and handle legal issues.
+You’ll likely need legal help to ensure you comply with state laws and handle legal matters.
 The process might involve the court and require more documents to verify property rights and solve disputes.

 What is a real estate attorney’s function in selling a property in North Carolina with ongoing legal issues?